lncm/pi-factory/README.md

 In order to ship correct wifi configuration:
 - Edit settings in `etc/wpa_supplicant/wpa_supplicant.conf`, re-create apkovl and copy to SD-card.

-##### IOTWIFI Configuration
+##### IotWiFi Configuration

-After connecting to "LNCM-BOX" you can tell the box to connect to your own home wifi network by issueing the following command from your own machine thats connected to the lncm network.
+After connecting to "LNCM-Box" WiFi on your computer you can tell the box to connect to your own home WiFi network by issuing the following command:

 ```bash
 curl -w "\n" -d '{"ssid":"YOUR-SSID-NAME", "psk":"YOUR-PASSWORD"}' \